WHAT IS COUNSELLING?

 *Most extended individual and family medical plans in BC cover services with registered clinical counsellors (RCC).
 Please review your policy or contact your provider to determine your eligibility.

-*I provide employment assistant program (EAP) services through Lifeworks and Workplace Options.
+*I provide employment assistant program (EAP/EAS) services through Health Canada and Aspiria.